 - Precision livestock farming

-- Assessing ‘real welfare’
+- Assessing ‘real welfare.’

 - The role of the gut microbiome and the animal metabolome in livestock production and health.

 The course will be assessed by written coursework and a screencast/ online presentation.
 The report will review the contribution that different scientific interventions can make to improve the sustainability of livestock production.
 This would comprise 70% of the overall course assessment.
-An online presentation (screencast) will be prepared that will evaluate the challenges and opportunities associated with one such intervention.
+An online presentation (screencast) will be prepared to evaluate the challenges and opportunities associated with one such intervention.
 This will be uploaded for viewing by peers and academic staff as part of an online conference/discussion.
-The presentation and the contributions made to the online discussion will comprise the remaining 30% of the overall course mark.
+The presentation and contributions to the online discussion will comprise the remaining 30% of the overall course mark.